Potato Bell Pepper Stir Fry | Aloo Capsicum Curry

 Potato bell pepper curry in kadai

-Now we are back to routine and I have this simple Potato Bell Pepper Stir Fry / curry that is perfect for this time of the year.
-School is starting end of this week and soon I will be scrambling for quick recipes to make for weeknight diners.
+Now we are back to routine and I have this simple Potato Bell Pepper Stir Fry/curry that is perfect for this time of the year.
+School is starting end of this week and soon I will be scrambling for quick recipes to make for weeknight dinners.

 This recipe for Potato Capsicum curry is just perfect for that.
 Bell peppers are in full swing in our backyard garden and there is no better time than this to make this curry.
 The best part about this recipe is just how versatile it is.